Malcolm Slaney

 Software Publications

-have written Matlab m-functions that read and write
+I have written Matlab m-functions

-JPEG compressed moves. |
+reads and parses JPEG compressed moves. |

 Matlab